faisallourenco27-ops/Expressjs.flj/README.md

 - A test script is included to verify MongoDB connectivity and Lesson collection functionality:
 # Test database connection
 - node test-db.js

+## REST API Endpoints

+### GET /api/lessons
+- Returns all lessons as JSON array
+- Used by frontend to display available lessons

+### POST /api/orders
+- Creates new orders in database
+- Validates: name (letters only), phone (numbers only), lesson existence
+- Calculates total price automatically

+### PUT /api/lessons/:id
+- Updates any lesson attribute (topic, location, price, space)
+- Used for inventory management after orders
+- Can set spaces to any number (not just increment/decrement)

+### Testing
+All endpoints tested with Postman collection